JAForbes/stagnant/readme.md

 ## Builds

+You can view all the latest builds on unpkg [here](https://unpkg.com/browse/stagnant@latest/dist/).

 ### Browser

 Stagnant is built to be trace performance across the entire stack.
 You can begin a trace client side, continue tracing within the server and then pick up the trace client side again.